 Guiding You Through the Disability Maze

-Many people dealing with bankruptcy rely on their Social Security Disability (SSDI) and Supplemental Security Income (SSI) payments to live off of since they cannot work.
+Many people dealing with bankruptcy rely on their Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) payments to live off of since they cannot work.
 It’s a common fear that those payments will be jeopardized if one were to file bankruptcy.
 Fortunately, in most cases your SSDI and SSI payments are protected in Chapter 7 bankruptcy.
 This means that the bankruptcy trustee cannot touch them.
 In fact, SSI payments and SSI lump sum payments are always exempt, because SSI is a federal program designed to provide financial assistance for basic needs.

 However, there are exceptions when it comes to SSDI.
 There are a few things that will determine if you can keep your SSDI payments: where you live, whether you receive SSDI benefits or you receive payments from another source, and whether you are trying to protect your future ongoing payments or the lump sum you may have received for past benefits.
 Most people have questions about the last two items, so lets discuss them a bit more.